What is the contact information for the Nerusocience Graduate Program Office?

 - Requested test scores to be sent directly from Education Testing Service to the University of Colorado (Institutional Code 4875) A subject code is not required.

-- Submit TWO official copies of your transcripts from each college or university attended.
+- Submit ONE official copy of your transcripts from each college or university attended.
 Official copies must be sent directly from the college or university attended.
 Those submitted by the student will not be accepted.

 - FOUR letters of recommendation

 I submitted my application, now what?

 The Admissions Committee will review your application file and decide whether to offer you an interview at our interview weekends in February.
 If you do not receive an invitation or a letter of decline, your application is put on a waitlist.
 The Committee has until April 15 to notify you of their decision.
 10 to 12 applicants are invited for an interview weekend that starts Thursday night and runs through Sunday morning.

 I received an invitation for an interview.
 What do I need to do next?

 The Neuroscience Program Administrator will contact you about your travel and make arrangements convenient for you.
 All travel arrangements are handled by the Neuroscience Program.
 The Neuroscience Program covers expenses for transportation, lodging, and meal expenses during your travel and visit.
 The Neuroscience Program may reimburse you for some out-of-pocket travel expenses; guidelines for reimbursement will be included in your interview packet.

 What happens during the interview weekend?

 The events typically include an informal welcome with several current students on Thursday evening, Friday interviews, and informal Friday and Saturday activities.
 Friday begins with a continental breakfast with current students and faculty.
 After an overview of the program, 5-8 interviews are scheduled, along with a lunch with current students, and a tour of campus and scientific facilities.
 Friday evening, several current Neuroscience students host you at dinner.
 On Saturday, current students coordinate interesting activities in and around Denver.
 Saturday evening, there is a poster session of current students' research followed by a buffet dinner with all visiting prospective students, faculty and current students.

 Are there vegetarian options for the meals?